caoruikai/Learn-Use-Create/DS-ML-AI/hands-on-ML-Geron/hands-on-ML-ch10.md

     - Goes through one y for each iteration.
     - It is expensive for long $\vec y$.
     - Deep learning usually has limited number of y's, making reverse-mode a good choice.

+## Get Started with Keras
+- See the "Keras_Note.ipynb"